-This would probably work for rice and quinoa as well.
+This would probably work with rice or quinoa as well.

 Can you bake them?
 Yes!
 I baked two just so I could report back to you.
 About 15 minutes, rotating them every five minutes or so, at 400 degrees did the trick.
-They are more delicate when they are baked than when they are pan fried.
+They are more delicate and likely to break when they are baked than when they are pan fried.

 So, that's what happened to my questionable leftover couscous.
 It became cousquettes!